 Jammu in the south - Famous for temples and shrines.
 The place attracts thousands of Hindu pilgrims, who mostly come to visit Vaishno Devi Temple and Amarnath Cave.

-Kashmir Valley - famous for its beautiful mountainous landscape; A potpourri of lakes, rivers, high altitude meadows, fruit orchards and snow capped peaks.
+Kashmir Valley in the north - Famous for its beautiful mountainous landscape; A potpourri of lakes, rivers, high altitude meadows, fruit orchards, and snow-capped peaks.
 The Vale of Kashmir 135 km long and 32 km wide, is surrounded by majestic snow-capped mountains.
-This densely settled and beautiful valley has an average height of 1,850 metres (6,070 ft) above sea-level but the surrounding Pir Panjal range has an average elevation of 5,000 metres (16,000 ft).
+This densely settled and beautiful valley has an average height of 1,850 meters (6,070 ft) above sea level but the surrounding Pir Panjal range has an average elevation of 5,000 meters (16,000 ft).